 Celestial Pearl Danio (Galaxy Rasbora): Care, Diet, and Breeding, etc.

-The Celestial Pearl Danio, the small and colorful fish, was discovered a few years ago, and since then, it has been on the favorite list of aquarists.
+The Celestial Pearl Danio, a small and colorful fish, was discovered a few years ago, and since then, it has been on aquarists’ favorite list.

 They are found in vivid coloration and patterns.
 Some of them have spots of white pearl, while others can have red fins and much more.
 They look attractive in each appearance.